 3.094 Materials in Human Experience

 Examines the ways in which people in ancient and contemporary societies have selected, evaluated, and used materials of nature, transforming them to objects of material culture.
-Some examples: glass in ancient Egypt and Rome; sounds and colors of powerful metals in Mesoamerica; cloth and fiber technologies in the Inca empire.
+Some examples: Maya use of lime plaster for frescoes, books and architectural sculpture; sounds and colors of powerful metals in Mesoamerica; cloth and fiber technologies in the Inca empire.
 Explores ideological and aesthetic criteria often influential in materials development.
 Laboratory/workshop sessions provide hands-on experience with materials discussed in class.
 Subject complements 3.091.
 Enrollment may be limited.

 This class has no prerequisites.